• Skip to primary navigation

 Cumin offers a warm, earthy flavor with a spicy aftertaste.

-It adds depth to roasted meats and veggies.
+It improves roasted meats and veggies.

 It's used in Mexican, Indian, Middle Eastern, and Latin American cuisines.